 Why the Test is Performed

-A PET scan is most often used when other tests, such as MRI scan or CT scan, do not provide enough information.
+A PET scan is most often used when other tests, such as MRI scan or CT scan, do not provide enough information or physicians are looking for the potential spread of the breast cancer to lymph nodes or beyond.

 If you have breast cancer, your doctor may order this scan: